 Example: on the chosen Telegram group the bot must respond to the user when he types words "hi", "hey" or "hello".
 The message must include the words "help" or "urgent", and must not include the words "admin" or "administrator".

 In this example we will consider how to create a bot on Telegram and how to teach it to respond to specific terms or phrases in Personal Messages.

 Learn more about other types of rules:

-- The Telegram Bot plugin will only work in sites with installed SLL certificates (HTTPS).
+- The WordPress Telegram Bot plugin will only work on sites with installed SLL certificates (HTTPS).

 - You cannot use the same access token (bot API) on different sites.

 - The bot may not perform properly with supergroups.